Why must I attend New Student Orientation (NSO)?

 How long does NSO last?

-New Student Orientation is approximately two (2) hours for Dual Enrollment students and three (3) hours for all other students.
+New Student Orientation is approximately three (3) hours for Dual Enrollment students and three (3) hours for all other students.
 This time may fluctuate depending on the student’s needs and requests.

 Is there a cost for NSO?